🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Adjust to Spanish Meal Times — Immediately

-The single most important cultural adaptation for eating well in Spain is accepting that meal times are genuinely different from Australian norms and that fighting them produces poor outcomes.
-Lunch is served from 2–4pm; dinner from 9–11pm.
+The single most important cultural adaptation for eating well in Spain is accepting that meal times are genuinely different from Australian norms.
+Lunch is 2–4pm; dinner 9–11pm.
 Many restaurants are closed between 4pm and 8pm or serve only drinks.
-Arriving at a restaurant at 7pm for dinner in Madrid or Seville is arriving before the kitchen has started dinner service — you will be served, but the tapas bar will be empty, the kitchen will not be at full capacity, and the food will reflect it.
-Arriving at 9:30pm for dinner in any Spanish city is the correct time — the kitchen is at full capacity, the room is animated, and the food is as good as it gets.
-This is not a schedule you adapt to in one day — it is a sleep and eating schedule shift that rewards the visitor who commits to it from day one.
-Eat a late breakfast (10–11am), a proper lunch (2:30pm), a small afternoon merienda (5:30pm), and dinner at 9:30pm.
+Arriving at 7pm for dinner in Madrid or Seville is arriving before the kitchen has started dinner service — you’ll be served, but the room will be empty and the food will reflect it.
+Arriving at 9:30pm is the correct time.
+Commit from day one: a late breakfast (10–11am), a proper lunch (2:30pm), a small merienda (5:30pm), and dinner at 9:30pm.
 This is the Spanish day.

 03